virgili0/Virgilio/NewToDataScience/PythonBasic.md

 ## Python Basics
 As you can see, one of the most loved aspects of Python is the syntax.
-Python [was born](https://en.wikipedia.org/wiki/Python_(programming_language)) thinking "I want a programming language that is as close as possible to the plain english".
+Python [was born](https://en.wikipedia.org/wiki/Python_(programming_language)) thinking "I want a programming language that is as close as possible to the plain English".
 So, most of the times, when you don't know the name of something, just try to think about the plain literal english name of that thing, and probably the Python name will be that one!

 Before diving in the Python Syntax basics, I want you to read [this](https://dev.to/lucpattyn/basic-programming-concepts-for-beginners-2o73) introduction to basic programming concepts.
 If you're a total beginner go there, if not you can skip it.